The Dominance and Monopolies Review: Canada

 - sunk investments (e.g., in equipment, infrastructure or research and development);

 - whether the market is mature or depends on economies of scale or scope;

 Market entry despite barriers to entry must be likely, timely and sufficient to prevent or discourage the exercise of market power.

 The Guidelines recognise that, in some instances, customers will constrain market power, for example, through vertical integration or by encouraging entry or expansion of competitors.
 Markets that undergo rapid technological change or innovation, or some other material form of change, may warrant different consideration if this permits new or existing competitors to overcome the exercise of market power.

 v Joint dominance

-In addition to the application of the abuse of dominance provisions to joint dominance, since 2010 it has been possible to address coordinated conduct under Section 90.1, a civil provision that applies to agreements between competitors that substantially lessen or prevent competition.49
+In addition to the application of the abuse of dominance provisions to joint dominance, since 2010 it has been possible to address coordinated conduct under Section 90.1 of the Act, a civil provision that applies to agreements between competitors that substantially lessen or prevent competition.44

 vi Attempted monopolisation